 - Where a students calculator is approved for use in the examinations, an approval sticker is attached to the back of the calculator.

 - The use of electronic information processors that permit the storing of exam notes is not permitted and would be regarded as cheating for which penalties apply.

-Please refer to the Guidance on examination paper preparation document for suggestions on the type of information Invigilators require on exam paper regarding the use of calculators.
+Please refer to the Examination paper preparation document for suggestions on the type of information Invigilators require on exam papers regarding the use of calculators.